alexjungaalto/masterthesis/README.md

 - It might be more efficient to not write the thesis in a linear fashion.
 Indeed, it might be more efficient to start from the Results or Conclusion and then work backwards all the way to the Abstract and Introduction.

-- Try to make good use of references as a formal way to connect different parts of the thesis.
-I like to see a strong connectivity between different parts of the thesis.
+- Try to make good use of references using `\ref{}` and `\eqref{}` LaTex commands to connect different parts of the thesis.
+In general, I like to see a strong connectivity between different parts of the thesis using these commands.

+- I like to see each Chapter having some introductory paragraphs that explain its sections and their relations.
+Moreover, these chapter introductions are also a great opportunity to bind the different chapters together.
+For example, the introduction to a Chapter 3 "Methods and Materials" could explain how it builds on a Chapter 2 "Basic ML Concepts".

 - You might find it useful to draw a dependency graph of your thesis with nodes being individual Sections (or even paragraphs) and edges obtained from references.
-For example node "Section 1" is connected to "Section 2" if there is a reference from Section 1 to Section 2 or vice-versa (the dependency graph can be directed or undirected).
+For example node "Chapter 1" is connected to "Chapter 2" if there is a reference from Chapter 1 to Chapter 2 or vice-versa (the dependency graph can be directed or undirected).

+- If your thesis presents a new ML method, it should be summarized as an algorithm pseudocode (e.g., using this commaand) that clearly indicates the required input (data and hyperparameters) and output.

+- Do not forget to label the axes of every plot.

+- Put some effort into crafting succint and informative figure captions (some advice can be found (here)[https://www.scu.edu/media/offices/provost/writing-center/resources/Tips-Figure-Captions.pdf]).

 - Ask your friends, family or colleauges to give you feedback.
 Our group meetings are also a good place to obtain feedback.